corelayer/corelogic/README.md

 - For SSL, `VS_NO_SERVICE_SSL` will be used.

 Both have the same functionality built-in:
-- If an entry in `SM_CS_CONTROL` should have been used, we know that the target load-balancing virtual server is down and a `NO SERVICE` message will be shown.
+- If an entry in `SM_CS_CONTROL` should have been used for the current protocol (HTTP/SSL), we know that the target load-balancing virtual server is down and a `NO SERVICE` message will be shown.
 The HTTP response code is 503.
-- If an entry in `SM_CS_CONTROL` is not found for the current request, we know that the request is not allowed.
-For HTTP-traffic, we will issue a redirect to SSL to try agin.
-For SSL-traffic, the request will be blocked with a `BLOCKED` message. and HTTP response code 403.
+- If an entry in `SM_CS_CONTROL` is not found for the current request on HTTP, we know that the request is not allowed.
+We will lookup if there is an entry for SSL, and redirect if and entry is found.
+- If an entry in `SM_CS_CONTROL` is not found for the current request on HTTP, nor for SSL traffic, we will respond with a `NOT FOUND` message. and HTTP response code 404.

 ##### TCP/SSL_TCP/UDP
 - For general TCP/UDP content-switching virtual servers, the connection will time out.